 If you are a regular reader of DroidViews, then you already know we are big fans of customization.
 Whether it’s icon packs or wallpapers, we love tinkering with every aspect of our devices.
 I, personally, keep changing my icon packs and wallpapers from time to time as it makes my device feel fresh.
 In this article, I’m sharing all of my sources I use for finding new and awesome wallpapers.
-Here is a list of 5 of the best wallpaper apps for Android devices.
+Here is a list of 5 of the best Android wallpaper apps you should try.

 Backdrops is probably the best wallpapers app for Android.
 It is used by thousands of people daily and it has some of the best wallpapers I have ever seen.
 And, it gets updated with new wallpaper frequently – just in time when you start getting bored with your current wallpaper.